 4 strategies to help small business attorneys mitigate business risk

-As a general counsel (GC) for a growing business, you provide risk management and mitigation as one of your core values.
+As a general counsel (GC) for a small business, you provide risk management and mitigation as one of your core values.
 Your organization relies on you to safeguard the business from unpredictable, uncontrollable situations and significant legal repercussions.
-With changes arising from the COVID-19 pandemic — the ultimate unpredictable, uncontrollable situation — safeguarding the business quickly became the highest priority for most corporate legal departments.
+In recent years, safeguarding the business became the highest priority for most legal departments.

 In fact, according to the 2021 State of Corporate Law Departments report, more than 40% of law departments reported that they had implemented new dispute prevention measures by 2021 to augment their pre-pandemic measures.
 Risk management and risk mitigation continue to evolve.
 The challenges you and your company face have raised the stakes, and you need to evolve your own risk management strategy to meet them.
 Here’s how to start.